Glove’n it: Hand pass a pivotal moment in Blues’ Cup run

 “Gotta move on,” Berube said that night.
 “We all gotta move on from it and get ready for Game 4.
 Really that’s all you can do.”

-Following the lead of their interim coach, the Blues did exactly that and their response embodied everything about a team that rode an unheralded rookie goaltender and a bruising style from last place in the NHL in January to Game 7 of the Stanley Cup Final in Boston.
+Following the lead of their interim coach, the Blues did exactly that and their response embodied everything about a team that rode an unheralded rookie goaltender and a bruising style from last place in the NHL in January to a Game 7 win in Boston to win the Stanley Cup.

 “That was a thing that kind of showed our identity as a team,” defenseman Carl Gunnarsson said hours before Game 6 against the Bruins.
 “How we did not just crumble under that — not just let it go, but we also turned into our advantage.
 We used that as fuel for the upcoming game.
 I think that speaks a ton of this team.”